genc-murat/portscanner/README.md

 - ❌ **Unauthorized Scanning**: Never scan systems without proper authorization
 - ❌ **Malicious Use**: Do not use for illegal or harmful activities

+The performance optimization features are designed to be respectful of target systems and networks.
+Always use appropriate concurrency levels and consider the impact on target systems.

 ## 🙏 Acknowledgments

 - Inspired by the original [Nmap](https://nmap.org/) project